project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ##### Setup the user with password less ssh & sudo access on the designated app server VM

 - SSH to the cloud VM designated as the application server using the SSH keys setup during VM creation
-- Execute the steps mentioned in the <a href="developer-docs/server-installation/prerequisites#create-user" target="_blank">Create User section
+- Create a user.
+Instructions on creating a user is explained in the later part of this section
-- su - Sunbird //Switch to the user that was just created.
+- `su - sunbird` //Switch to the user that was just created.
 You are prompted for the password that was setup while creating the linux user
-- ssh-keygen //This command creates a private & public key (default folder is /home/sunbird/.ssh/).
+- `ssh-keygen` //This command creates a private & public key (default folder is /home/sunbird/.ssh/).
 Leave the passphrase empty when prompted.
 The public key is called id_rsa.pub and the other file(id_rsa) contains the private key
 - Copy the output of running the following command - cat /home/sunbird/.ssh/id_rsa.pub //This is the public key ~ COPIED_PUBLIC_KEY_STRING
 - echo COPIED_PUBLIC_KEY_STRING >> /home/sunbird/.ssh/authorized_keys
 > **Note**: The installation script is later executed from this machine

 ##### Setup the user with password less ssh & sudo access on the other VMs
 - SSH to the other cloud VMs using the SSH key setup during VM creation.
 This user has sudo access and can create other users
-- Execute the steps mentioned in the <a href="developer-docs/server-installation/prerequisites#create-user" target="_blank">Create User section
+- Create a user.
+Instructions on creating a user is explained in the later part of this section
-- su - sunbird //You are prompted for the password that was setup while creating the linux user
+- `su - sunbird` //You are prompted for the password that was setup while creating the linux user
 - mkdir -p /home/sunbird/.ssh
 - echo COPIED_PUBLIC_KEY_STRING >> /home/sunbird/.ssh/authorized_keys

 ##### Create user
 These commands create a user and provides passwordless sudo access for this user.
-Username here is assumed as Sunbird
+Username here is assumed as sunbird

-- sudo adduser sunbird //This adds a linux user with a password
+- `sudo adduser sunbird` //This adds a linux user with a password
-- sudo usermod -aG sudo sunbird //Providing the newly created user with sudo access
+- `sudo usermod` -aG sudo sunbird //Providing the newly created user with sudo access
-- sudo visudo //This opens the sudoers file in nano editor.
+- `sudo visudo` //This opens the sudoers file in nano editor.
 Hands-on familiarity with Nano would aid in the process
 - Add the following entry as the last line in the sudoers file //This step is to allow the user to sudo without a  password sunbird     ALL=(ALL) NOPASSWD: ALL
-- Save the file //Ctrl + O to save
+- Click Ctrl + O to save
 - Click Ctrl + X to exit nano editor

 ### Ports